baobaomi900901/k-mate-docs/docs/doc/en/HelpDoc/Loop/ForEach list loop.md

 - **Loop end position**`Integer`: The ending position of the loop, -1 indicates the last item, and the result includes the item at the end position

+### Error Handling

+- **Print Error Logs**`Boolean`: Whether to print error logs to the "Logs" panel when the command fails.
+Default is checked.

+- **Handling Method**`Integer`:

+    - **Terminate Process**: If the command fails, terminate the process.

+    - **Ignore Exception and Continue Execution**: If the command fails, ignore the exception and continue the process.

+    - **Retry This Command**: If the command fails, retry the command a specified number of times with a specified interval between retries.

 ## Usage Example